de-conf/arduino.io/README.md

-# my arduino Data display and alert
+# my arduino Data display and alarm

 This is an IoT platform developped using flask where people can veiw the temperature, humidity and gaz state